 - Put CAPS ON plastic bottles before recycling, if possible.
 Squeeze a little air out before twisting caps on – to ensure they don’t pop off under pressure.

-- Got Yard Waste?
-Request your free pick-up by calling 311 or using the 311 app.
+- Request your free pick-up of yard waste, old furniture, broken appliances by calling 311 or using the 311 app.

 - Recycling electronics reclaims precious resources like gold, silver and copper and keeps toxins out of the environment.
 Plus it’s the law.
-Recycle your old electronics here.
+Recycle your old electronics with Best Buy.
+Staples will also take your old electronics.

 - Paper gift bags that aren’t metallic are recyclable, if you use this trick: Remove the handles first and toss those in the trash.